glenwang88/EntraOauth/README.md

 ## Getting Started

-1. Navigate to the SPA folder:
+Procedure to start one or all three SPA apps:
    ```javascript
    cd EntraID/SPA
    npm install